Afif13/CSS-Tip/content/grid-information-2/index.md

 </p>
 <script async src="https://public.codepenassets.com/embed/index.js"></script>

-All the values are integers so it was an easy task to use counters and show them:
+All the values are integers, so it was an easy task to use counters and show them:

 ```css
 .container > * {